Sarah-coder05/tender-download-system/README.md

 Create dummy .txt files (e.g., tender_doc_1.txt, tender_doc_2.txt, etc.) inside the public folder.
 The content for these files should be placed inside them.

-Run the Development Server:
+# Run the Development Server:
 Start the local development server:

 npm run serve
-# or, if your project uses Vite, it might be:
-# npm run dev

 The application will typically be available at http://localhost:8080/ (or another port if 8080 is in use).

-Usage
+# Usage
 Access the Application: Open your web browser and navigate to the address provided by your development server (e.g., http://localhost:8080/).

-Login:
+# Login:

 You will first be presented with a login form.

 Use the following static credentials:

-Email: user@example.com
+Email: user@ufedo.com

-Password: password123
+Password: Abcd123

 Click the "Login" button to access the tender list.

-Browse Tenders:
+# Browse Tenders:

 Once logged in, you will see a list of available tenders.

 Use the "Previous" and "Next" buttons at the bottom to navigate through pages.
 The current page number will be displayed.

-Search Tenders:
+# Search Tenders:

 Use the search input field in the header to filter tenders by their title or description.
 The pagination will reset to the first page for filtered results.

-View Tender Details:
+# View Tender Details:

 Click anywhere on a tender card (excluding the "Download Tender" button) to open a modal window with more detailed information about that specific tender.

 Click the "Close" button or the 'X' icon to dismiss the modal.

-Download Tender Documents:
+# Download Tender Documents:

 Click the "Download Tender" button on any tender card to download the associated document.
 The browser will handle the download process.

-Logout:
+# Logout:

 Click the "Logout" button in the header to return to the login screen.

-Project Structure
+# Project Structure
 tender-download-system/
 ├── public/                 # Static assets (index.html, tenders.json, tender_doc_X.txt)
 │   ├── index.html          # Main HTML file